 The MSc thesis will be assessed by the research supervisor, at least one member of the Clinical Research Advisory Board and an independent evaluator after the defence.
-The students must present their thesis to the research group of the department where they did their internship and the Clinical Research symposium.
+The students must present their thesis to the research group of the department where they did their internship.